Publications by Rupert Hart-Davis: Background and history

 When G. M. Young's life of Stanley Baldwin was published in 1952, both Churchill and Beaverbrook threatened to sue if certain passages were not removed or altered.
 With the help of the lawyer Arnold Goodman an agreement was reached to replace the offending sentences, but they had the "hideously expensive" job of removing and replacing seven leaves from 7,580 copies.

 By the middle of the 1950s, Rupert Hart-Davis Ltd could no longer sustain an independent existence and in 1956 it was absorbed into the Heinemann group.
 Heinemann sold the imprint to the American firm Harcourt Brace in 1961, who sold it to the Granada Group in 1963, when Hart-Davis retired from publishing, though remaining as non-executive chairman until 1968.
 Publications by the firm after Hart-Davis's retirement are included in the list.
 Hart-Davis continued to contribute some books to the company's lists after he retired.

 The Rupert Hart-Davis Ltd logo was a woodcut of a fox, with a background of oak leaves.
 The company was based at No. 36 Soho Square, London W1 from 1950, when they moved from 53 Connaught Street.
 Initially they planned to publish eight books according to their first advertisement in The Bookseller, including Fourteen Stories by Henry James which was dated 1946 but did not actually appear until 14 February 1947.
 The annual book output according to Hart-Davis was: 1948, 16; 1949, 21; 1950, 25; 1951, 40; 1952, 37; (1953 not given); 1954, 41; 1955, 46; 1956, 45; 1957, 55 then 1962, 60.

 Book series published over the years by Rupert Hart-Davis included the Reynard Library of reprints of works from the great English writers, the Mariners Library of reprints of nautical books, and the Soho Bibliographies started with W. B. Yeats by Allan Wade in 1951.
+In 2003 Thomas Tanselle characterized the Soho Bibliographies as a "publishing outlet for serious bibliographies encouraging the adoption of higher standards and eventually exerting a considerable influence on the form of descriptive bibliographies."

+While under Granada's ownership, Hart-Davis merged with MacGibbon and Kee in 1972, forming Hart-Davis, MacGibbon, later known as Granada Publishing.
+William Collins, Sons acquired Granada Publishing in 1983, renaming it Grafton Books after the editorial offices' address.